Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/propertyeffect/getby/_index.md

 ---
 title: getBy
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/propertyeffect/getby/
+url: /php-java/aspose.slides/propertyeffect/getby/
 ---

-## getBy()  function
+## getBy()  method

  Specifies a relative offset value for the animation with respect to its position before the start of the animation.
  Read/write  String.

-### Result
+### Returns
 String